neogeny/TatSu/docs/use.rst

     $ python myparser.py inputfile startrule

-As a script, the generated parser's module accepts several options:
+As a script, the generated parser's module accepts some options:

 .. code:: bash